-The objectives of this recommended procedure are to ensure that:
+The objectives of this recommended procedure are to ensure that Australia's import conditions have been met.

-- Australia's import conditions have been met - all consignments have been inspected in accordance with official procedures for all visually detectable quarantine pests and other regulated articles (including soil, animal and plant debris) at a standard 600 unit sampling rate per phytosanitary certificate, or equivalent
+All consignments have been inspected in accordance with official procedures for all visually detectable quarantine pests and other regulated articles (including soil, animal and plant debris) at a standard 600 unit sampling rate per phytosanitary certificate, or equivalent.

+An international phytosanitary certificate (IPC) must be issued for each consignment upon completion of pre-export inspection and treatment to verify that the relevant measures have been undertaken offshore.

+Each IPC includes:

-- an international phytosanitary certificate (IPC) is issued for each consignment upon completion of pre-export inspection and treatment to verify that the relevant measures have been undertaken offshore - each IPC includes: - a description of the consignment (including traceability information) - details of disinfestation treatments (for example, methyl bromide fumigation) which includes date, concentration, temperature, duration, and/or attach fumigation certificate (as appropriate) - other statements may be required.
-These may include: - o certifying the minimum dose of irradiation treatments - o certifying area freedom/systems approaches or other phytosanitary requirements.
+- a description of the consignment (including traceability information) - details of disinfestation treatments (for example methyl bromide fumigation) which includes date, concentration, temperature, duration, and/or attach fumigation certificate (as appropriate) - other statements that may be required.